OliverAronHolmberg/OliverAronHolmberg/README.md

 Hi 👋 My name is Oliver Holmberg
 ================================

-I code in Python and a bit of C#, also i'm currently learning HTML, CSS and Java
+I code in Python3 and a bit of C#, also i'm currently learning HTML, CSS and Java

-* 🧠  I'm learning Python, C#, HTML, CSS, Java
+* 🧠  I'm learning Python3, C#, HTML, CSS, Java

 ### Skills